 Consular Services Charter explains what the Australian Government can and can't do to assist Australians overseas.

 The Australian Consulate in Kampala, headed by an Honorary Consul, provides limited consular assistance to Australians in Uganda.
-The Consulate does not issue passports.
+The Consulate doesn't issue passports.
 Contact details are:

 Australian Consulate, Kampala